semgrep/semgrep-docs/docs/semgrep-supply-chain/triage-remediation.md

 ## Assess and triage dependency findings and usages

 :::info Prerequisite
 At least one repository that scans for dependencies through Semgrep Supply Chain.
-See [Getting started with Semgrep Supply Chain](/semgrep-supply-chain/getting-started).
+See [Scan third-party dependencies](/semgrep-supply-chain/getting-started).
 :::

 To view the latest Semgrep Supply Chain findings, click **Supply Chain**.
 You can view findings individually or grouped by the rule that identified the finding.
 A specific finding in the code is called a **usage**.
 Vulnerability entries are sorted as cards by severity from critical to low, then from oldest to newest.

 ![A single vulnerability entry in Semgrep Supply Chain](/img/sc-vuln-entry.png) _Figure 2_.
 A single vulnerability entry in Semgrep Supply Chain.

+You can also view the findings individually by clicking on the drop-down box on the header and clicking **No grouping**.

 ### Assessment actions